SNEP Watershed Grants

 Planning, implementation and outreach to help restore clean water to Spectacle Pond, Roger Williams Park, and the Pawtuxet River system.
 Partner: Save The Bay.

-An innovative approach to reducing urban stormwater by providing incentives to private property owners.
+Non-Structural Stormwater Approaches: The grant supports approaches to reducing urban stormwater by addressing regulatory loopholes that allow additional impervious cover in already dense neighborhoods and providing BMP guidance to private property owners.
 Partner: Aquidneck Island Planning Commission.

 Establish a manure management program for small farmers in the Scituate Reservoir watershed, reducing pollution to Providence’s principal source of drinking water.
 Partners include the Providence Water Supply Board and University of Rhode Island.